Rosh Hashanah 2022 (Hebrew year 5783)

 The Promised Land is described as a land flowing with milk and honey, a sign of all the good things from God to be found there (Exodus 3:6-8).
 Honey is a symbol of good health or even deeper than that, the fullness of joy not contingent upon life circumstances, and the eternal health/salvation for one who has placed his faith firmly in the promised will and power of God as it was for Jonathan in 1 Samuel 14:24-27.
 Honey is an honored gift (Genesis 43:11).

 Round Challah and Honey: Challah a traditional Jewish braided white bread.
 Most of the year it is braided into regular loaves.
 On Rosh Hashanah, it is round, recalling the cyclical nature of the year as well as being highly symbolic of a crown as God is the King.

 Apples and Honey: Apples are references to being under God’s protection (Psalm 17:8, Zechariah 2:12 [2:8 OT], Proverbs 7:2)

 Honey cake: For more sweetness for the new year, honey cake (or lekach) is another treat.

 Taslich: From the Hebrew word meaning “to cast,” referring to casting our sins into a body of moving water (“He shall return and grant us compassion; He shall hide our iniquities, and You shall cast into the depths of the sea all their sins.”
-Micah 7:19) Whether at the ocean, the brook at the back of our property, a river, lake… graphically and symbolically taking small stones or pebbles and throwing them into the water is a reminder of the true depth and breadth of the holiday and the Book of Life.
+Micah 7:19) Whether at the ocean, a river, creek, lake, brook, stream… graphically and symbolically taking small stones or pebbles and throwing them into the water is a reminder of the true depth and breadth of the holiday and the Book of Life.

 Jeremiah 2:13 “For My people have committed two evils; they have forsaken Me, the spring of living waters, to dig for themselves cisterns, broken cisterns that do not hold water.”